Amryahia-Analyst/Amryahia-Analyst/README.md

-- 👋 Hi, I’m Amr Yahia
+- 👋 Hi, I’m Amr Yahia.
-- 👀 I’m interested in Data Analytics
+- 👀 Ask me about statistics.
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Analytics.
-- 💞️ I’m looking to collaborate on any projects.
+- 💞️ I’m looking to collaborate on any amazing projects.
-- 📫 How to reach me on amryahia149@gmail.com
+- 📫 You can reach me on amryahia149@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Amryahia-Analyst/Amryahia-Analyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.